Kanoute reveals which African striker he’s excited about this LaLiga season | Goal.com

 Kanoute is certainly excited by the 22-year-old’s progress in Andalusia, and has named En-Nesyri as one of the African players in the Spanish top flight who excites him the most.

-“I would say [Youssef] En-Nesyri from Sevilla,” Kanoute told Goal on Wednesday, when asked which African players he was most excited about seeing back in action.
+“I would say [Youssef] En-Nesyri from Sevilla,” Kanoute told Goal on Wednesday, when asked which African players he was most looking forward to seeing back in action.

 “I think he is an exciting player and striker,” the former Mali frontman added.
 “He is tall, quick and agile, in spite of his height.